TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Neural Network Formulation

-Given a trajectory $x$ evenly sampled at $T$ different timesteps $t_j$ between $0$ and $1$, we write the $T\times n$ matrix of these evenly sampled positions $x(t_j)$ as $x\in \mathbb R^{n \times T}$.
+\paragraph{Neural network architecture for the spatial encoder.} Given a trajectory $x$ evenly sampled at $T$ different timesteps $t_j$ between $0$ and $1$, the $T\times n$ matrix of these evenly sampled positions $x(t_j)$ is written as $x\in \mathbb R^{n \times T}$.
 In the neural network architecture used in our experiments, one-dimensional convolutions are applied over the time dimension, treating the $n$ spatial dimensions as input channels.
 This is followed by different fully connected layers for $e$ and for $\log(\sigma)$.
-However, any neural network architecture, such as a Transformer \citep{transformer} or Recurrent Neural Network \citep{lstm}, could be used in the spatial encoder module of a TimewarpVAE.
+However, any neural network architecture, such as a Transformer \cite{transformer} or Recurrent Neural Network \cite{lstm}, could be used in the spatial encoder module of a TimewarpVAE.